SambhavMishra8319/simon-says-game/README.md

 # simon-says-game

-🧠 Simon Says Game
+# 🧠 Simon Says Game

-A simple and fun memory game built using HTML, CSS, and JavaScript.
+A simple and fun memory game built using **HTML**, **CSS**, and **JavaScript**.

-Test your memory by repeating the pattern of colors that light up — the sequence grows with each level!
+Your goal is to **remember and repeat** the sequence of colors that the game shows.
+With each level, the sequence gets longer — how far can you go?

-🎮 How to Play
+---

-Press any key to start the game.
+## 🎮 How to Play

-Watch the color sequence carefully.
+1. Press any key to start the game.

-Click the colored buttons in the same order.
+2. Watch carefully as the buttons flash in a sequence.

-If you make a mistake, the game resets.
+3. Click the buttons in the same order.

-Try to reach the highest level you can!
+4. If you make a mistake, the game ends.

-💡 Features
+5. Try again and beat your high score!

-Clean UI with color-coded buttons
+---

-Dynamic level system
+## 💡 Features

-Real-time input validation
+- Dynamic level tracking

-Responsive click animations
+- Clean layout with colored buttons

-📁 Files Overview
+- Instant feedback with animations
-bash
+- Simple and minimal codebase

-Copy
+---

-Edit
+## 📁 Project Structure

 simon-says-game/
 │
-├── index.html    # Main HTML structure
+├── index.html # Game structure
-├── style.css     # Styling of buttons and layout
+├── style.css # Visual styles
-└── app.js        # Core game logic
+└── app.js # Game logic

-⚙️ Technologies Used
+## 🛠️ Tech Stack

-HTML
+- HTML

-CSS
+- CSS

-Vanilla JavaScript
+- JavaScript (Vanilla)